yuriechan/grpc-workspace/self-study/complete-guide-protobuf/README.md

 This sub-repo has been built for self study purpose with a Udemy course for [Protocol Buffers 3](https://www.udemy.com/protocol-buffers/learn/v4/overview)

-Please check out the notes: [Click HERE!](TOC.md)

 ## About this course

 Google Protobuf with examples and exercises.
 Code in Java Go Python.
 Say Goodbye to JSON & XML.
 Pre-req to gRPC

 ## Description

 **Protocol Buffers (protobuf)** is a fundamental data serialization format that every Data Engineer should know about.
-It is leveraged by many top tech companies such as Google and enables micro-services to transfer data in a format that is safe and efficient.

-**Stop using XML and JSON and start using a Data Format that will allow you to create the most efficient APIs.**
+It is leveraged by many top tech companies such as Google and enables micro-services to transfer data in a format that is safe and efficient. **Stop using XML and JSON and start using a Data Format that will allow you to create the most efficient APIs.**

 ---